 ‘Projet Agro-Humanitaire’ in partnership with the Order of Malta Lebanon

-Each farmer will benefit from 4000 seedlings which are enough to plant 2700 m2.
-In exchange, they will return to us a portion of their harvest which will be redistributed to underprivileged families.
+Each farmer has benefited from 4000 seedlings which are enough to plant 2700 m2.
+In exchange, they have returned to us a portion of their harvest which has been redistributed to underprivileged families.

 Tantet Men Lebnen